shannon112/cpp-cheat-sheet/Data Structures and Algorithms.md

 - 排序好的 Internally, the elements in a set are always sorted following a specific strict weak ordering criterion indicated by its internal comparison object (of type Compare).
 - 直接index會比較慢，但有照順序牌所以iterate會比較快 set containers are generally slower than unordered_set containers to access individual elements by their key, but they allow the direct iteration on subsets based on their order.
 - 實做 Sets are typically implemented as binary search trees.
-- Associative
-  - Elements in associative containers are referenced by their key and not by their absolute position in the container.
-- Ordered
-  - The elements in the container follow a strict order at all times.
-All inserted elements are given a position in this order.
-- Set
-  - The value of an element is also the key used to identify it.
-- Unique keys
-  - No two elements in the container can have equivalent keys.
-- Allocator-aware
-  - The container uses an allocator object to dynamically handle its storage needs.

 **Use for**
 * Removing duplicates